 This question likes to split the community of dog lovers.
 Here’s why clarity is needed at this point.
 We explain to you precisely the advantages and disadvantages of both options so that you can make the right decision for your animal.
 What does the expert say about the dog harness?

-A dog harness can be used by a dog very well if you own a pulling specimen.
+A dog harness can be used very well by a dog that pulls.
 Collars reduce pulling on the animal because they cover the chest, shoulders and upper back.
 This distributes the pressure over a larger area than with a dog collar.
 Also, the dog is easier to control and grasp with the collar.
 So you both give off a sovereign image.

 Equipped in this way and with consistent training, it can further minimise the animal’s traction without you having to jerkily and painfully tug at your dog’s neck.
 This means that dog harnesses are generally safer and can prevent serious accidents.